 - Two or three paragraphs that explain why this is a relevant study for Public and Professional Writing.

 - The specific material (books, articles, blogs, interviews) you will use to learn about this topic in general or to prepare for one or more of the projects you will create.

 - Your plan for how you will learn about writing and rhetoric in this area.
 Your exploration can include reading texts about writing in this field if they exist.
 Otherwise, you may identify examples of writing in this field that you will study and write a research project about those examples (the focus of this project could be on the features, style, research methods, appeals to authority, or more, for example).
 You may also include interviews with professionals or other appropriate strategies for learning about your topic.

 - A description of the projects you will write.
 You need to revise as part of your work, but that doesn’t mean that you have to revise all your writing.
 For example, you can write two short papers that don’t get revised along with a longer project that does get revised.

 - A syllabus, with dates, that indicates when you will complete readings and writing projects or drafts.
 You cannot make all your writing due at the end of the term: writing projects (or drafts of writing projects) must be due throughout the term.

-Submit your proposal to the director of PPW.
+Be sure that your academic sponsor approves of your plan.
+It is worthwhile to have a couple of conversations with them while you are drafting.
+Submit your completed proposal to the director of PPW.
 When it is approved, the appropriate number of credits (usually 3) will be added to your schedule.